astronomer/airflow-guides/guides/deferrable-operators.md

 ### High Availability

 Note that triggers are designed to be highly-available.
 You can implement this by starting multiple triggerer processes.
-Similar to the [HA scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html#running-more-than-one-scheduler) introduced in Airflow 2.0, Airflow will ensure they co-exist with correct locking and HA.
-You can reference the [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html#high-availability) for further reading on this topic.
+Similar to the [HA scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html#running-more-than-one-scheduler) introduced in Airflow 2.0, Airflow ensures that they co-exist with correct locking and HA.
+You can reference the [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html#high-availability) for further information on this topic.

 ### Creating Your Own Deferrable Operator